 “I believe you prefer to be called Aggie.”

-“You can call me McPherson.”
+“By friends.
+You can call me McPherson.”

 “Well, Ms. McPherson – “

-“Then you are a foolish woman indeed.”
+“Then you are a fool indeed.”

-Please come to the Bundhaus Estate on March 19 at 08:00.
+Please come to the Bundhaus Estate on April 19 at 08:00.
 Grandmaster Haddo wishes to discuss an important matter of border science and its impact upon his health.
 You will be compensated for your time.

 Haddo felt himself bridle at having his motives so easily deduced.
 He kept a chain on that beast, though, saving it for later.
 Instead, he turned his back on his guest and returned to the stairs.
 “If you want to know the answer, come this way.”
-He was very pleased when he heard McPherson follow him.
+He was very pleased when he heard McPherson follow.

-Haddo waited a long time for her to prompt him, but she said nothing.
-He wondered if she was always this patient.
-It was that or she had reasoned out that it was a matter of time until a Silver Shield returned.
-After what had happened with that idiot Cordell, that wouldn’t do.
-So, reluctantly Haddo began.
-“There is a Revenant seeking to throw me down into perdition.”
+Haddo waited a very long time for it to prompt him, but the untermensch said nothing.
+He wondered if it was always this patient.
+It was that or it had reasoned out that it was a matter of time until a Silver Shield returned.
+After what had happened with that idiot Boswell, that wouldn’t do.
+So, reluctantly, Haddo began.

 He continued, “It comes at me from the east, but slowly.
 Its movement is governed by something, but I know not what.
 Perhaps the sun or the moon.”

-Aggie faced him, standing between the light streaming through the two windows.
+McPherson faced him, standing between the light streaming through the two windows.
 “How do you know this?”

 “I have my means.”